 Will I have any further appointments?

 You will need to return to the Audiology Department on a 6 monthly basis to have your hearing aid maintained.
 You will be provided with contact details in order for you to arrange this.
 You will not be routinely offered a follow up appointment.
 The Audiology Department has an open access policy, which means you can contact the department at any time to arrange further follow up appointments and hearing assessments.
-You do not require another referral from your GP.
+You do not require another referral from your doctor.
 In some cases your hearing test results or responses during the medical history taking may lead to a recommendation from the audiologist to have a referral to the Ears, Nose and Throat (ENT) Department.
-If you agree to this, the audiologist will contact your GP via a letter to arrange this.
+If you agree to this, the audiologist will contact your doctor via a letter to arrange this.